loopasam/Project-work/README.md

 # stuffs related to modeling are here

-I have used Eclipse java development tools and library of Apache Jena to make rdf model in different serialisation such as N-triples, Turtle, RDF/XML, and N3.
+I have used Eclipse Java development tools and library of Apache Jena to make rdf model in different serialisation such as N-triples, Turtle, RDF/XML, and N3.

 To know more about Apache Jena just [click](http://jena.apache.org)